JWalkerMailly/Gmod-NVGBase/README.md

 ### ![shared](images/shared.png?raw=true "shared") **player:NVGBASE_AnimGoggle(gogglesActive, anim, bodygroup, on, off)**
 >
 > *Utility function to animate playermodel.
-Can also be used to change playermodel bodygroup.*
+Can also be used to change playermodel bodygroup.
+Playermodel animation is set using AnimRestartGesture, refer to this link for more information: https://wiki.facepunch.com/gmod/Player:AnimRestartGesture*
 >
 >> Parameters:
 >> | Name | Type | Description |